Cliffback/POP_OS_22.04-mbp-2016/README.md

 # POP_OS_22.04-mbp-2016
  A repackaged POP!_OS distro with drivers for the MacBook Pro 13,3 (Late 2016).
+Not tested on other MacBooks, but will probably work on most Apple T1 devices.

-# Need to format this text better
+# The following text needs formating

 ## Sources: